 It is recognised that once a transaction correction is issued, a SPMR may not be able to identify the relevant customer in order to obtain a replacement cheque.
-Post Office tries to investigate all missing cheques itself before issuing a transaction correction so not to waste SPMRs' time on issues that can often be resolved without their involvement.
-It is noted however that the transaction correction date is largely irrelevant as an enquiry will, in most cases, have already been raised with the branch about a missing cheque.
+Post Office tries to investigate all missing cheques through a dedicated missing cheques team before issuing a transaction correction so not to waste SPMRs' time on issues that can often be resolved without their involvement.
+It is noted however that the transaction correction date is largely irrelevant as an enquiry will, in most cases, have already been raised with the branch about a missing cheque as part of Post Office's attempts to mitigate the loss.